NamJongtae/github-traffic-viewer/README.md

 ## Install

-You can download [GitHub Traffic Viewer](https://chromewebstore.google.com/detail/github-traffic-viewer/mncijnlfljjhdgmabakgdjofiakliaca) from the Chrome Web Store.(Currently pending approval; the link will be updated once approval is complete.)
+You can download [GitHub Traffic Viewer](https://chromewebstore.google.com/detail/github-traffic-viewer/mncijnlfljjhdgmabakgdjofiakliaca) from the Chrome Web Store.

 ## How To Use ?